locbones/D2RLaunch-WPF/README.md

 - **Player Experience:** Add frequently requested features and QoL perks to your mod instantly
 - **Make It Your Own:** Control the displayed app logo and community links (discord, wiki, patreon)
 - **Event Manager:** Easily setup real-time events for your player-base using the Event Manager System

+# Player Setup Guide
+The process to setup the launcher should be simple and straight forward, but here's how to do it:<br>
+- **Step 1:** Download and Install the [.NET Desktop Runtime 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-7.0.20-windows-x64-installer) which is required for the app to run.<br>
+- **Step 2:** Drag the *D2RLaunch* folder from the downloaded .zip to your Desktop or other convenient location.<br>
+- **Step 3a:** Browse to the *Launcher* folder and run *D2RLaunch.exe*.<br>
+- **Step 3b:** Depending on your version, an update notification may appear in the bottom left of the app.<br>
+- **Step 4:** Click the *Download New Mod* button and select your desired mod from the dropdown box.<br>
+- **Step 5:** View the *QoL Options* and other settings to customize things to your liking.<br>
+- **Step 6:** Press the *Play Mod* button to start the mod with your chosen configuration and enjoy!

+*You may need to run the launcher as Administrator and/or exclude the folder from your Antivirus<br>
+**For any issues or questions, please reach out in our [Discord](https://www.discord.gg/pqUWcDcjWF)

 # Adding D2RLaunch Support
 In order to fully support the various features of this launcher, some additional steps will be needed from you.<br>